tws4793/cybersecurity-sqli/README.md

 ## Usage

-Navigate to your home directory - it could be `localhost` or `localhost/app` if you stored the contents of the directory in `app`.
+Navigate to your home directory `localhost/<directory>` and login with any user listed in the SQL accounts table.

 ### Inducing an SQL Injection